jwern/personal-portfolio/README.md

 The file contains a few sample projects whose format you can copy, as well as a commented entry that explains where each property will be used.
 (I recommend just copy / pasting a sample object when adding a new project.)
 Everything except `showMobile` is a string: `desktopUrl` and `mobileUrl` should link to the images you uploaded for the project in [custom/images/](src/custom/images)

-Although showing a mobile screenshot is optional (via the `showMobile` boolean value), you will need to at least include a desktop screenshot as this is used for the card itself in the project gallery.
+Although showing a mobile screenshot is optional (via the `showMobile` boolean value), you should at least include a desktop screenshot as this is used for the card itself in the project gallery.
+An empty string for a value will not break the code, but it will cause less-than-desired results on some elements (e.g. if you don't have any text on a button, it will just be a tiny, empty button).

 ### customVariables.scss

 [customVariables.scss](src/custom/customVariables.scss) allows you to edit some of the CSS styles used in the portfolio.
 The customizable elements are:

 - Fonts (both the navbar logo font and body font used everywhere else)
-- Theme colors (all colors except the white background of the cards)
+- Theme colors (all colors except the background of the cards)
+- Default colors (card backgrounds, tech details text, copyright text)
 - Toggle icon on the mobile menu (when navbar links are collapsed)

-The default theme is grayscale: if you design a new three-color theme, you can just change the three color variables and all related elements will be updated.
+The default theme is grayscale: if you design a new three-color theme, you can just change the three theme color variables and all related elements will be updated.

 The file contains details on where each style is used.
 The variable names should not be changed, as they are referenced in [style.scss](src/style.scss).

 ## Recommendations

-This portfolio template relies heavily on JavaScript to produce the majority of its content -- as you can see above, the custom content files are JavaScript, which are injected into the DOM on the client's side.
+This portfolio template relies heavily on JavaScript to produce the majority of its content -- as you can see above, the custom content files are JavaScript, which are added to the DOM within the viewer's browser.
 While it does use Babel (loaded via webpack) to compile ES6, it's still recommended only to use this template when you know its viewers will have JavaScript enabled.

 As a backup, there is a `<noscript>` tag included in the intro section which reads: